 The CIS Foundation programme is designed for students in grades 3 to 8.
 It is a rigorous two-semester programme that aims to swiftly equip each student with the necessary English skills (reading, writing, listening and speaking) so that they can successfully meet the expectations of CIS's curriculum.

-1.4.4 Who to contact if you have programme or curriculum questions?
 Please contact your child's teacher(s) if you have questions about our curriculum.
 You may also contact our IB and curriculum coordinators, and our divisional principals.

 PYP coordinators: